lazyskulptor/Hibernate-Reactive-Spring-API/README.md

 ---
-This was separated from (template project)[https://github.com/lazyskulptor/springboot-webflux-template].
+This was separated from [template project](https://github.com/lazyskulptor/springboot-webflux-template).
 Therefore full example of usage of this proejct will be updated in there.